aws-samples/iot-dotnet-publisher-consumer/README.md

 - Downloading the Amazon Root CA certificate.
 - Generating a new certificate in AWS IoT.
 - Converting the private key to .PFX format.
-- Registering the IoT thing with the created certificate.
+- Registering an AWS IoT thing with the created certificate.
-- Configuring example to use your account's IoT endpoint URL.
+- Configuring the sample code to use your account's AWS IoT custom endpoint URL.

+You can skip to section 3c if you chose to execute the script.

 ## Manually Creating an AWS IoT Thing